by Kristin Henningsen

-It’s always best when used in conjunction with people who are highly knowledgeable with that.
+It’s always best when used in conjunction with people who are highly knowledgeable about that.
 Working with a good herbalist in a mindful way can have a real potent effect.
-That said, I know many herbalists who recommend herbs like Bacopa, Lion’s Mane and Rhodiola for just that; to support and increase energy and focus.
-Whether they are doing so in a tea, powder or other form is really dependent on the person in front of them and what they need.
+That said, I know many herbalists who recommend herbs like Bacopa, Lion’s Mane, and Rhodiola for just that; to support and increase energy and focus.
+Whether they are doing so in a tea, powder, or other form is really dependent on the person in front of them and what they need.

 Ashwagandha has played a large role in Ayurvedic practices.
 What are some of the benefits that this herb has for one’s health?